aadanen/chip8/README.md

 # chip8
-My take on a CHIP-8 Virtual Machine
+My take on a CHIP-8 Interpreter

 ## building
 ```